Naturaily/Naturaily-netlify/_career/ux-ui-designer.md

       sum: '7500 - 12 500 PLN net + VAT '
 what-we-expect:
   - expectation:
-      contents: commercially experienced in User Interface design (min.
+      contents: commercial experience in User Interface design (min.
 3 years)
   - expectation:
       contents: >-
         the ability to reach, develop and execute design solutions for web and mobile applications
   - expectation:
       contents: >-
-        active engage with clients in the creation of prototypes and concepts to be tested
+        active engagement with clients in the creation of prototypes and concepts to be tested
   - expectation:
       contents: >-
         continued support and participation in reciprocal work with development teams
   - expectation:
       contents: the translation of clients’ needs into visual design concepts and ideas
   - expectation:
       contents: 'direct cooperation with development, marketing and business teams'
   - expectation: